-The new 3rd and 4th generation of PEP medication have rare to no side-effects.
+The new 3rd and 4th generations of PEP medication have rare to no side effects.
 Less than 1 in 100 people complain of uneasiness.
 If you are in the unlucky 1% then you may experience nausea, diarrhea, fatigue, or rash.
 Whatever happens, do not stop taking your meds.

 PEP medication is prescribed by a doctor that specializes in general or infectious diseases.
 This is not hard to find in Bangkok.
 Generally, the doctor will consult with you to find out what happened.

 There is a rapid HIV test that you need to do as soon as possible.
 This will help the doctor establish a baseline for you and see if you require PEP or not.
 The rapid or express HIV test screens for HIV, Hep B, and a few basic other STDs.
 These tests are 99% accurate.
 It doesn’t hurt to get two done from two different clinics.

 The basic but gold standard of PEP mediation is the 3rd and 4th generation of drugs that are taken for 30 days.
 Tenofovir (TDF) combined with emtricitabine (FTC) is what every doctor prescribes.
 Many companies make these drugs but the one that your doctor prescribes will be the best.
 There are some people that are HIV drug-resistant so the dosage will need to the stronger.
 Doctors know best here.
 The drugs are approved by the American Centre for Disease Control so you do not need to worry about their authenticity.